sluukkonen/iiris/README.md

 ## Why Iiris?

-Iiris is heavily inspired by the excellent work by the authors of libraries like Ramda and Lodash.
+Iiris is heavily inspired by libraries like Ramda and Lodash.
 However, there are a few things that make it different:

 Compared to lodash: